wildlifehexagon/graphql-server/README.md

 ```

 2. As stated above, you need to go in and compare the diff between the old resolver and the newly generated one, then make sure to add in the changes.

+### Next Steps for Development

+After adding your new schema and running the generator script, you will need to do a bit of additional refactoring.

+1. Use the `AddAPIClient` method to store the gRPC connection into our hashmap.
+2. Add a new method to the [registry](./internal/registry/registry.go) package for that client (a la `GetUserClient`).
+Also make sure to add a corresponding `const` for that client in that package.
+3. Next, look at the newly generated resolvers from your schema.
+Move any _shared_ resolvers into the root [resolver](./internal/graphql/resolver) folder.
+   - Put the main generated function (i.e. `Permission()`) in the [resolver.go](./internal/graphql/resolver/resolver.go) file and update it to match the format of the other functions.
+   - Create new files as necessary for each microservice, each one containing their query and mutation methods.
+Look at [permission.go](./internal/graphql/resolver/permission.go) for an example.
+Make sure to update the receivers for each method.
+For queries we are using `(q *QueryResolver)` and for mutations `(m *MutationResolver)`.
+4. Now add any _unshared_ resolvers into a separate folder inside `resolver`.
+These resolvers are generally tied to the individual fields for that model, and they are unique to that particular client.
+You can look at the [user](./internal/graphql/resolver/user) folder for examples.
+Also update the package name if necessary.
+5. Fill out your resolver stubs and then test it out in the playground!